Ajitsaw/Ajitsaw/README.md

 - 👋 Hi, I’m @Ajitsaw
 - 👀 I’m interested in React js and Next js
 - 🌱 I’m currently learning GraphQl, Next js
-- 💞️ I’m looking to collaborate on any new fronntend technologies
+- 💞️ I’m looking to collaborate on any new frontend technologies
 - 📫 You can contact me on my mail: shaw.ajit02@gmail.com

 <!---